NicolaDalla/MN_NLs_fragments_informativity/README.md

 ## Main functions

-Two main functions are provided:
+A main function is provided:

-### `nl_info()`
-Ranks **neutral losses** by their informativeness in a molecular network.

-### `frag_info()`
+### `MN_info()`
-Ranks **fragment ion m/z values** by their informativeness in a molecular network.
+Ranks **neutral losses** or **fragment ion m/z values**  by their informativeness in a molecular network.

-Both functions return a data frame where spectral features are ordered by their QGAM residuals, providing a prioritized list of features most characteristic of specific molecular network regions.
+Function return a data frame where spectral features are ordered by their QGAM residuals, providing a prioritized list of features most characteristic of specific molecular network regions.

 ---

 ## Input

-Both functions require:
+The function require:
+- **"method"** parameter: "FIs" if we want to investigate Fragment Ions informativity, "NLs" if we want to investigate neutral losses informativity.
 - an MS/MS dataset in **Spectra** format,
 - a similarity matrix or molecular network representation.

 The implementation allows users to control:
+- DBscan grouping parameters
 - spectral similarity threshold for network construction,
 - number of permutations,
 - m/z tolerance,